 Birthing specialties are one of the most important differences between midwives and OB-GYNs.
 Why?
 Depending on your needs, certain specialized care may be required for you and your baby’s health and safety.
 And depending on your preferences, you may be looking for someone who has specific experience.
 Here are a few examples:

 - High-risk vs. low-risk pregnancies – OB-GYNs can manage high-risk or complicated pregnancies such as women who are expecting twins or have preexisting medical conditions.
 Midwives, on the other hand, can manage low-risk pregnancies and births, but can coordinate care with other specialists like OB-GYNs if necessary.

 - Water births – While water births (or tub births) are becoming increasingly common in hospital settings where OB-GYNs are the primary care provider, they are very common within the midwifery specialty.
 So, if you are leaning toward a midwife, chances are high that water births are among their top specialties.

 - C-sections – Midwives can’t perform C-sections, whether they’re planned in advance or become needed to safely deliver your baby.
-OB-GYNs have the surgical training to perform C-sections, which is one of the reasons they can handle high-risk or complicated pregnancies.
+OB-GYNs have the surgical training to perform scheduled, unplanned and emergency C-sections, which is one of the reasons they can handle high-risk or complicated pregnancies.

 Midwives sometimes deliver babies outside a hospital setting